Bisinle/EcoMart/README.md

 # Trade

 Welcome to Trade!
 This platform provides a seamless shopping experience with a range of features designed to enhance your shopping journey.
 Below, you'll find an overview of the key functionalities available.
+You can run the React front end from the URL: https://chic-twilight-bc4eea.netlify.app/

 ## Features